Gain New Skills in Aberdeen, Scotland: TapRooT® Root Cause Analysis Training

-Expand your professional knowledge and advance your career while learning new skills through TapRooT® Training
+Expand your professional knowledge and advance your career while learning new skills through TapRooT® Training.

-In just 5 days, learn TapRooT® to find and fix the root causes of incidents, accidents, quality problems, near-misses and precursors, operational errors, hospital sentinel events, and other types of problems.
+Learn TapRooT® to find and fix the root causes of incidents, accidents, quality problems, near-misses and precursors, operational errors, hospital sentinel events, and other types of problems.

 Meet us in Scotland for TapRooT® Training!